Oyster farming on Georges River: An early attempt at oyster farming

 A colonial politician and landholder, Thomas Holt, had made a tour of the French oyster farming industry around 1863.
-Returning to Australia, in 1864, he bought land on the estuary foreshore.
+After returning to Australia, he bought land on the estuary foreshore, in 1864.
 On that land, he attempted to emulate the French technique of oyster farming using claires, which are long rectangular ponds excavated into former salt marshes.
 The water in the claires was refreshed using tidal flows, but is also augmented by rain, keeping it slightly less saline than seawater and so more suitable for fattening oysters.
-Holt was intending to farm the Sydney Rock Oyster, but the method he used was possibly more appropriate to a sub-tidal species such as the Native flat or mud oyster (Ostrea angasi); although a different species, Ostrea angasi has a superficial resemblance to the European flat oyster (Ostrea edulis), which when finished in claires becomes the renowned belon oyster.
+Holt was intending to farm the Sydney Rock Oyster, but the method he used was possibly more appropriate to a sub-tidal species such as the Native flat or mud oyster (Ostrea angasi); although a different species, Ostrea angasi has a superficial resemblance to the European flat oyster (Ostrea edulis), which when finished in claires becomes the renowned Belon oyster.

 Remnants of claires' or 'channels' at Gwawley Bay, photographed in April or May 1921, by T.C.
 Roughley.